 Lawyers for HarperCollins are in possession of Judith Regan's financial statements, will, divorce papers, photographs of her children, unopened Christmas gifts, and a 20-by-30-foot painting of her, among other things.
 Because she left them all at that office.
 Ralph Ellison didn't like Norman Mailer and his beat pals because they reduced the world to sex.
 As Harvey Weinstein was buying the rights to her movie, Mandy Moore was making out with D.J.
 AM.
 Hugo Chavez tried to meet Gisele when they were both in Rio, but she shot him down.
 Owen Wilson hung out with Kate Hudson in Australia.

+What is your greatest fear?
 That I will never meet Michiko Kakutani and so not be able to tell her what I think of her.
 She has an unseemly haste to rush into print with the first very bad review of any book I write.
 She does this ahead of publication.
 That is a strategy.
 If the first review of a book is dreadful, an author needs at least three good ones to change that first impression.